Have you heard the one about the rancher who walks into a cafe ... and finds himself? | CBC News

 As he sat down for lunch in a cafe the other day, rancher Roy Sturgeon came face to face with his own family history.

-The bronze statue he spotted by accident at Huckleberry's restaurant in Wetaskiwin was a jockey on a racehorse.
+The bronze statue he spotted by accident at Huckleberry's Cafe in Wetaskiwin was a jockey on a racehorse.

 "I looked at it, and it's like, this is me, it's actually me," he said.
 "And my mom did it."